tsunami416604/azure-docs.hu-hu/articles/private-link/create-private-endpoint-storage-portal.md

     Aliases:  mystorageaccount.blob.core.windows.net
     ```
 3. Telepítse a [Microsoft Azure Storage Explorert](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=windows).
-4. Kattintson a jobb gombbal a **Storage-fiókok** elemre.
+4. Select **Storage accounts** with the right-click.
-5. Válassza a **Kapcsolódás Azure-tárolóhoz**lehetőséget.
+5. Select **Connect to an azure storage**.
-6. Válassza **a kapcsolatok karakterlánc használata**lehetőséget.
+6. Select **Use a connection string**.
 7. Kattintson a **Tovább** gombra.
-8. A korábban másolt adatok beillesztésével adja meg a kapcsolatok karakterláncát.
+8. Enter the connection string by pasting the information previously copied.
 9. Kattintson a **Tovább** gombra.
 10. Kattintson a **Csatlakozás** gombra.
-11. A blob-tárolók tallózása a mystorageaccount
+11. Browse the Blob containers from mystorageaccount
-12. Opcionálisan Mappák létrehozása és/vagy fájlok feltöltése a *mystorageaccount*.
+12. (Optionally) Create folders and/or upload files to *mystorageaccount*.
-13. A távoli asztali kapcsolat bezárásával *myVM*.
+13. Close the remote desktop connection to *myVM*.

-További lehetőségek a Storage-fiók eléréséhez:
+Additional options to access the storage account:
-- A Microsoft Azure Storage Explorer egy önálló ingyenes alkalmazás a Microsofttól, amely lehetővé teszi, hogy vizuálisan működjön az Azure Storage-adatokkal Windows, macOS és Linux rendszeren.
-Telepítheti az alkalmazást a Storage-fiók tartalmának magánjellegű tallózásához.
+- Microsoft Azure Storage Explorer is a standalone free app from Microsoft that enables you to work visually with Azure storage data on Windows, macOS, and Linux.
+You can install the application to browse privately the storage account content.

-- A AzCopy segédprogram egy másik lehetőség az Azure Storage-hoz készült nagy teljesítményű, parancsfájl-továbbításhoz.
+- The AzCopy utility is another option for high-performance scriptable data transfer for Azure storage.
 Az AzCopy segítségével blob, fájl és tábla típusú tárolókból és tárolókba vihet át adatokat.

 ## <a name="clean-up-resources"></a>Az erőforrások eltávolítása
-Ha elkészült a privát végponttal, a Storage-fiókkal és a virtuális géppel, törölje az erőforráscsoportot és a benne lévő összes erőforrást:
+When you're done using the Private Endpoint, storage account and the VM, delete the resource group and all of the resources it contains:
-1. Adja meg a *myResourceGroup* in a portál felső részén található **keresőmezőt** , és válassza a *myResourceGroup* from a keresési eredményeket.
+1. Enter *myResourceGroup* in the **Search** box at the top of the portal and select *myResourceGroup* from the search results.
 2. Válassza az **Erőforráscsoport törlése** elemet.
-3. Adja meg a *myResourceGroup*@no__t – 1for **írja be az erőforráscsoport nevét** , és válassza a **Törlés**lehetőséget.
+3. Enter *myResourceGroup* for **TYPE THE RESOURCE GROUP NAME** and select **Delete**.

 ## <a name="next-steps"></a>Következő lépések
-Ebben a rövid útmutatóban létrehozott egy virtuális GÉPET a virtuális hálózaton és a Storage-fiókban, valamint egy privát végpontot.
-Az internetről csatlakozik egy virtuális géphez, és biztonságosan kommunikál a Storage-fiókkal a privát hivatkozás használatával.
-További információ a privát végpontról: [Mi az az Azure Private Endpoint?](private-endpoint-overview.md).
+In this Quickstart, you created a VM on a virtual network and storage account and a Private Endpoint.
+You connected to one VM from the internet and securely communicated to the storage account using Private Link.
+To learn more about Private Endpoint, see [What is Azure Private Endpoint?](private-endpoint-overview.md).